Spousal Support Lawyer in Jersey City

 Factors Determining Alimony

-There are five types of alimony in New Jersey, including:
+There are four types of alimony in New Jersey, including:

 Limited Duration Alimony– This is awarded based on financial need for a certain period of time to allow the receiving spouse to become self-supporting.